astroport-fi/astroport-governance/contracts/voting_escrow/README.md

 ### `update_blacklist`

-Updates blacklist.
-Removes addresses given in 'remove_addrs' array and appends new addresses given in 'append_addrs'.
-Only contract owner can execute this method.
+Updates the list of addresses that are prohibited from staking in vxASTRO or if they are already staked, from voting with their vxASTRO in the Astral Assembly.
+Only the contract owner can execute this method.

 ```json
 {